 Team MVP Janice Ashworth earned AUS conference female athlete of the year honours and won a CIS silver medal in the championship race.
 Hilary Burn was named a CIS Top 8 Academic All-Canadian and received the Dalhousie President’s award.
 Coach Dan Hennigar received both the AUS and CIS coach of the year awards that season.

 The Dalhousie Sport Hall of Fame Gala & Auction features a reception for guests to view silent and live auction items, followed by a three-course dinner, Hall of Fame induction and live auction.
 The evening will be hosted by Ken Reid from Rogers Sportsnet.
-Tickets will go on sale February 19 and can be purchased by calling 902-494-3754.
+Tickets are on sale now and can be purchased by calling 902-494-3754.

 About the Dalhousie Sport Hall of Fame